 Pupil Premium Funding has been allocated to schools on the basis of the number of pupils in receipt of Free School Meals (FSM) over the last 6 years.
 It is used to raise the attainment of disadvantaged pupils of all pupils and to close the gap between them and their peers.

-In 2017/18 financial year, schools will receive £1,320 for each child registered for free school meals.
+In 2020/21 financial year, schools will receive £1,345 for each pupil registered for free school meals.

 We are committed to ensuring that teaching and learning opportunities meet the needs of all pupils; however, we recognise the particular needs of vulnerable or socially disadvantaged pupils.
 One of our key priorities is closing the gap between the performance of vulnerable pupils and that of others.